ADimeo/Faultynet/README.md

 Faultynet is a fork of [Containernet](https://github.com/containernet/containernet), which is a fork of the famous [Mininet](http://mininet.org) network emulator.
 Faultynet introduces a simple-to-use API that allows for the injection of different simulated network- and host-based faults.
-At this point in time only the ConfigFile fault controller is implemented, which injects faults based on definitions in a .yml file.
+At this point in time three different fault controller are implemented:
+- ConfigFileFaultController, which inserts pre-defined faults into pre-defined links based on a timer
+- RandomLinkFaultController, which inserts pre-defined faults into randomly selected links
+- MostUsedFaultController, which inserts pre-defined faults into the busiest links

-For more details on how to use this fault controller see the [FaultControllersREADME](FaulControllersREADME.md) file.
+For more details on how to use these fault controller see the [FaultControllersREADME](FaulControllersREADME.md) file.
 For more implementation details see the [Documentation](Documentation.md) file.

 ## Hello World